 These are all the courses available from Mr. D.:

 Now, that we’ve been in classes for a week, I can tell you without a doubt that my kids LOVE Mr. D!
 They love the method of teaching, and are loving doing Math!
 They’re loving it so much, they actually both worked a few nights this week, trying to get ahead!
 That was so surprising to me!
-One night, my son Phillip came in our room and exclaimed “I just learned a new way to divide!
+One night, my son Phillip came into our room and exclaimed “I just learned a new way to divide!
 It’s so easy!
 I’ve been lied to my whole life!”
 We thought it was hilarious!!

 Homeschool Science Curriculum for High School

 For science, the boys are using Apologia.
 We’re doing Physics and Biology.
 I have a friend that uses it and loves it.
 I also got to speak to several kids at the convention that use it and they really seem to enjoy it.
-It’s a creation based science curriculum and I’m looking forward to the boys using it!
+It’s a creation-based science curriculum and I’m looking forward to the boys using it!

 We chose the self-paced pre-recorded videos for both our boys.
 So far, they are both enjoying the videos, and seem to be very interested in the material.
 For Biology, Apologia has an extra Student Notebook you can purchase.
 When Phillip first saw it, he was overwhelmed and thought it would be hard.
 After using it for a week, we think it’s genius!